tidymodels/tailor/tests/testthat/_snaps/utils.md

       outcome = c(truth), estimate = c(Class1))
     Condition
       Error in `fit()`:
       !
-Tailors with regression adjustments are not compatible with <factor> outcomes.
+Tailors with regression adjustments are not compatible with a <factor> `outcome`.

 ---